The Best Savings Accounts in Colorado for 2023

 Online Savings Accounts are Available Nationwide

-If you don’t want to work with a national chain of banks, local banks aren’t the only option available to you.
-Online banks have grown in popularity in recent years, and their savings accounts have become particularly popular.
+Local banks aren't your only option if you don't want to work with a national chain of banks.
+Online banks have grown in popularity recently, and their savings accounts have become particularly popular.

-The reason for this is that brick and mortar banks have raised their fees and reduced their interest rates over the past decade.
-Customers often wind up paying more in fees than they earn interest.
+Brick-and-mortar banks have raised their fees and reduced interest rates over the past decade.
+Customers often wind up paying more in costs than they earn in interest.

 Online banks have bucked this trend, paying great interest rates and charging low or no fees.